SayYoungMan/ccna/LectureNote.md

 ## 35. Extended ACLs

 - Configuring numbered ACLs with subcommands is possible the same way as named ACL
-- Can easily delete indicvidual entries in ACL config mode with `no <entry-number>`
+- Can easily delete individual entries in ACL config mode with `no <entry-number>`
 - Whereas from global config mode, you can only delete entire ACL
 - Can insert new entries in between other entries by specifying sequence number
 - `(config)#ip access-list resequence <acl-id> <starting-seq-num> <increment>` to resequence the entries in ACL